 The soil description is a key driver of soil nutrient losses, particularly nutrient leaching due to the impact of the Profile Available Water (PAW).
-Where available soil moisture values are reported in S-map Online.
-These are the preferred values to use, where available, rather than semi-quantitative or descriptive soil information.
+Where available, S-map sibling data (as sourced from S-map) is the preferred input to use, rather than semi-quantitative or descriptive soil information.